StemVibrations/RandomFields/docs/contributions.rst

     #.
 Make changes and commit your changes using a descriptive commit message.
     #.
 Provide tests for your changes, and ensure they all pass.
     #.
 Provide documentation for your changes, in accordance with the style of the rest of the project (see :ref:`style_guide`).
     #.
-Create a pull request to STEM main branch.
+Create a pull request to RandomFields main branch.
 The STEM team will review and discuss your Pull Request with you.

 For any questions, please get in contact with one of the members of :doc:`authors`.